Skip to main content

 environment:

-# Required: OpenAI API Key (loaded from .env file in the same directory)
+# Required: API Keys (loaded from .env file in the same directory)

 # LLM Configuration